The SAFE Act (SB 1032) | P.O.W.E.R.

 • Use a professional, respectful tone throughout

-Sample Support Letter Template Draft
+Sample Support Letter Template Draft ↕ Scroll to read full letter

 [Date]

-The Honorable Eloise Gomez Reyes
+The Honorable Members

 Sacramento, CA 95814